braidn/Knowledge-Repo/BackboneJs_views.md

 ##Notes

-* uses a `render()` function to push an `el` tag (this can be changed with `tagName:`) to the DOM
+* uses a `render()` function to push an `el` tag (this can be changed with
+  * very common to just create a render function when creating the view `tagName:`) to the DOM
 * templates are done with underscore library (default)
 * Views themselves are responsible for responding to user interaction